Zhangtao167/Zhangtao167.github.io/_pages/about.md

 Here is **Tao Zhang (Tao, 张涛)**.

-I am a senior student majoring in Automation at Wuhan University.
-In the fall of 2024, I will be enrolled in the School of Engineering at Westlake University, majoring in Computer Science under the supervision of Professor [Tailin Wu](https://tailin.org/).
+I am a Ph.D. student in the School of Engineering at Westlake University, majoring in Computer Science under the supervision of Professor [Tailin Wu](https://tailin.org/).
 In the future, I hope to integrate control theory and artificial intelligence to make impactful contributions.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zhangtao@westlake.edu.cn*